kelvin-code9/CodeBadgerTech/Foundations/0x02-Html/0x04-Html-Styles/Readme.md

 <p style="font-size: 18px"> font size is 18px </p>
 ```

-copy and paste on your browser, you eill notice the difference in size
+copy and paste on your browser, you will notice the difference in size

+### In summary we have covered
+* background-color
+* font-size
+* font-family
+* color

+you should know these concept like the back of your hand before our next class.